TodePond/TodePondDotCom/wikiblogarden/better-computing/just/read/readme.md

 ## Just

-I wrote about how [everything's a trade-off](/wikiblogarden/better-computing/just/).
+I recently wrote about how [everything's a trade-off](/wikiblogarden/better-computing/just/).
 Saying "just use the command line" is as bad as saying "just use github desktop".
 There's nothing "just" about it.
 There are trade-offs to each.

 And I think we should be empathetic towards people who are navigating their way through these trade-offs.
 It's not "team terminal" versus "team user interface".
 It's *just* "team trying to get this done".

 That being said, it feels imbalanced.
 Command line enthusiasts are much more sensitive and emotional, because they're mainly [men](/wikiblogarden/men).
-This is why I used the command line as my provocative opening to the article.
+This is why I used the command line as my provocative opening in the article.

 ## Just read the subtext

-However, many people didn't read the whole post, or they couldn't see the subtext.
+Many people didn't read the whole article, or they couldn't see the subtext.
 They thought that the article was "anti command line".

 It wasn't "anti command line".
 It was something else.

 Keep scrolling to test your subtext reading skills.
 What do you think the subtext is here?
+What do these responses reveal?

 ![Screenshot_20240305-071317](https://github.com/TodePond/TodePondDotCom/assets/15892272/bdf3db85-6fb7-4cde-a087-81e95b422585)